svisser/reasoning-about-preferences/readme.md

 in the list of Receivers on the right.
 Now, click 'Send' to send any message and after this, the agent will start executing.

-The command window now shows
+The command window now shows:

 - the preference formulas,
 - the annotated goal-plan tree,
 - the plans that have been executed,